 For questions or concerns, please contact the Admissions Office at 631-420-2200. **Transfer Students: Transfer credits will not be evaluated until your deposit is

 All the necessary Health and Wellness forms can be found in your acceptance packet.
 Please note, Immunizations forms must be in compliance with the Health and Wellness Center before students can register for classes.
 For more information contact the Health and Wellness Office at (631) 420-2009.Complete health forms.

 The Dean of Students Office coordinates Orientation for all new freshman and transfer students.
 Orientation is designed to introduce you to services and programs that are vital to your successful transition to Farmingdale State College.
 Orientation is mandatory for all first time Farmingdale State College students, freshman or transfer.
 For questions regarding Orientation, please contact the Dean of Students at 631-420-2104.
+Register/Attend Orientation.

-Step 5 – Apply for financial aid.
 Submit your FAFSA form for need-based federal and college based grants, work-study and loans.
 We encourage you to consult with our Financial Aid Office about opportunities for funding support and for assistance with the financial aid process.
 The Financial Aid Office can be reached at 631-420-2578.
 Please also consider contacting our Scholarship Office for extra aid.
+Apply for financial aid.